magento-hackathon/Hackathon_MageMonitoring/README.md

 - Cache statistics with option to flush each cache (APC, APCU, Memcache, ZendOpcache)
 - Magento debug/exception logs
 - Check for class and template file rewrites
+- Custom site widgets can be added from other modules via observer

 ### Usage